An essential guide to Mardi Gras in New Orleans, USA

 The most famous costume contest takes place at the corner of Bourbon and St Ann streets on Mardi Gras day.
 Called “the most famous drag-queen contest in America”, hundreds of people in fancy costumes will compete for the Bourbon Street Awards.
 If you fancy joining, simply sign up for your category early that morning at the registration table.

 All parades are free to watch and most events are free to participate.
 However, you do need tickets for Mardi Gras Balls (exclusive events organised by Krewes for their members and selected guests) and also for great seats in viewing stands around the city.

 Where to stay

 It depends on what kind of a party you’d like.
-If you’re not planning to sleep and intend to have cocktails for breakfast before a full day of bar hopping and shouting at balconies for beads, then the French Quarter is where the action is.
+If you’re not planning to sleep and intend to have cocktails for breakfast before a full day of bar-hopping and shouting for throws, then the French Quarter is where the action is.

 What to do?

 Essentially, your job is to clamour for ‘throws’, trinkets tossed from floats in response to the cry, “Throw me something, mister!”
 The parades are staffed by the members of the various krewes that organise them.
 They ride the floats in costume and wear masks – believe it or not, float riders are required by law to wear masks in keeping with the mystery and tradition.

 Throws can be coloured plastic or glass beads, they can also be useful items like decorated plastic cups, tote bags, sunglasses, key chains, hats, to name but a few.

 These are only usually given out to the crowd members with the best costumes or to those that shout out most enthusiastically.
 So go as crazy as you can – you will be rewarded with temporarily valuable baubles.